GoogleChrome/developer.chrome.com/site/en/docs/devtools/resources/index.md

 ---

 This guide teaches you how to use Chrome DevTools to view a web page's resources.
-Resources are the files that a page needs in order to display correctly.
+Resources are the files that a page needs to display correctly.
 Examples of resources include CSS, JavaScript, and HTML files, as well as images.

 This guide assumes that you're familiar with the basics of [web development][1] and [Chrome